In 2025 I used 6, 7, 8, 9, and 10.

 1, How does the word מרצע hint to the servitude of Mitzrayim.

-2. Our parsha discusses avadim, both Jewish and non-Jewish, and there are plenty of people in the Torah described as being Avadim.
+2. (Not fair.
+Not within span of our Parsha.)
+Our parsha discusses avadim, both Jewish and non-Jewish, and there are plenty of people in the Torah described as being Avadim.
 Who in the Torah is specifically called an Eved Knaani.
 Who is called an Eved Ivri.

 3. The word Elokim usually refers to Hashem, but not always.
 Show me three places in the parsha where it definitely does not mean Hashem.